WICG/dbsc/README.md

 ### Enterprise support

 While DBSC addresses a general problem of session hijacking, and can be applicable to any _browser_ consumer, it is possible to expand this protocol to better support enterprise use cases.
-By adding specifics to key generation and enabling the switch if there is a specific policy administered on the device, we can provide a more secure environment for enterprise users.
+By adding specifics to key generation, we can provide a more secure environment for enterprise users.
 This is the goal of DBSC(E), which is an extension to DBSC.
 The high-level design of DBSC(E) is described in the [DBSC(E) Overview](<DBSC(E)/Overview.md>).

-DBSC(E) removes the vulnerability DBSC has, where a malware, if already present in the device during the key generation, can take over the session even if it is eventually bound to the device.
-By assuring a clean state key generation and introducing device key chaining, DBSC(E) can mitigate this vulnerability: More details about the importance of DBSC are here: [Why DBSC(E)?](<DBSC(E)/Overview.md#why-dbsce>)
+DBSC(E) removes the vulnerability DBSC has, where a malware, if already present in the device during the key generation, can potentially take over the session.
+DBSC(E) proposes to mitigate this vulnerability by introducing device key chaining: More details about the importance of DBSC are here: [Why DBSC(E)?](<DBSC(E)/Overview.md#why-dbsce>)

 ## High level overview
 ![High level diagram](reg_and_refresh.svg)